MaskoFortwana/CyberArk-WebConnect/DEPLOYMENT.md

-# ChromeConnect Deployment Guide
+# WebConnect Deployment Guide

-This guide provides instructions for building, deploying, and installing ChromeConnect as a self-contained Windows executable.
+This guide provides instructions for building, deploying, and installing WebConnect as a self-contained Windows executable.

 ## Overview

-ChromeConnect can be built as a self-contained Windows executable that includes all necessary dependencies, eliminating the need for users to install .NET 8.0 or any other dependencies on their systems.
+WebConnect can be built as a self-contained Windows executable that includes all necessary dependencies, eliminating the need for users to install .NET 8.0 or any other dependencies on their systems.

 ## System Requirements

-### For Running ChromeConnect
+### For Running WebConnect
 - **Operating System**: Windows 7 SP1 or later (Windows 10/11 recommended)
 - **Architecture**: x64 (64-bit)
 - **Memory**: Minimum 2 GB RAM (4 GB recommended)
 - **Storage**: 100 MB free disk space
 - **Browser**: Chrome will be automatically downloaded and managed by WebDriverManager

-### For Building ChromeConnect
+### For Building WebConnect
 - **Operating System**: Windows, macOS, or Linux
 - **.NET SDK**: .NET 8.0 or later
 - **PowerShell**: For running the build scripts (included with Windows)